desafinadude/spotify-study/README.md

 `Del` : Delete current section

-`LeftArrow` : Adjust section start time by -1 seconds
+`LeftArrow` : Adjust playing section start time by -0.1 seconds

-`RightArrow` : Adjust section start time by +1 seconds
+`RightArrow` : Adjust playing section start time by +0.1 seconds

-`UpArrow` : Adjust section end time by +1 seconds
+`UpArrow` : Adjust playing section end time by +0.1 seconds

-`DownArrow` : Adjust section send time by -1 seconds
+`DownArrow` : Adjust playing section send time by -0.1 seconds

 ## Issues
 ---
+- When changing tracks, Press the **Academic Cap** again to re-activate.
 - You must have a track active in the spotify player.
 - Pressing play on a marker will only work if you've pressed play at least once on the actual player.
 (FIX 1.0)